mikepthomas/projects/_posts/minatures.md

 ## Leigon

+> Owned by the mighty Caesar, his legion of conquered warriors fights as a warped echo of the long forgotten Roman Empire.
+>
+> The ranks of Legionnaires bring a brutal peace to New Vegas through their fanatical devotion to their leader, under the watchful eyes of his officers.[^leigon]

+[^leigon]: [Modiphius Entertainment](https://www.modiphius.net) (2021).
+"Caesar's Leigon Force List" _FOWW BM-1-005_, Version 5.0 page 1.

 ### Battle Mode Force List

 | Item                          | Purchased | Digital                                     |     Downloaded     | Released   | Notes                 |